MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Split.md

 > Support for negative values was added in PowerShell 7.

-**Max-substrings** does not specify the maximum number of objects that are returned. its value equals the maximum number of times that a string is split.
+**Max-substrings** does not specify the maximum number of objects that are returned.
+Its value equals the maximum number of times that a string is split.
 If you submit more than one string (an array of strings) to the `-split` operator, the **Max-substrings** limit is applied to each string separately.